 5. Artists may only show work in categories and body of work selected by the Jury.
 All work exhibited must be of the quality, category and body of work of that shown in the images juried.

 6. Absolutely no reproductions are allowed (see special notes per media category).

 7. Evolving Artwork: The Stanley Arts Festival allows for a small portion (no more than 15%) of ‘new work’ as a gesture to allow artists to keep evolving into other bodies of work.
 In order to respect the decisions of the jury, here are the rules for an artist that would like to participate: new work may only make up 15% of the exhibit space; the work must be within the same discipline as the work juried into the show; and the ‘new work’ must be original, handcrafted work.
 The goal of this new program is to allow artists to continue to grow and change while maintaining the high artistic standards of the show jury process.
 If you have any questions or concerns please contact us at [email protected]

-Thank you for your interest in Stanley Arts Festival, the artist’s success is the core value and measurement of success of the overall event.
+Thank you for your interest in Stanley Arts Festival, the artist’s success is the core value and measurement of success for the overall event.

 To be included on our mailing list for future events please send your information to [email protected].